Frank Artiles: Florida Senate

-Controversies
+Legal Controversies

 Use of racial slurs

 On April 17, 2017, Artiles, over drinks at the Governors Club with two black senators, called one of them a "bitch" and a "girl," referred to six Republican senators as "niggers," called the Republican Senate President Joe Negron a "pussy," and used the phrase "fucking asshole."
 He later claimed that he used the word "niggas" instead of "niggers," suggesting that his usage was appropriate.

 Artiles later made a public apology on the Senate floor, and a formal complaint was filed with the Senate Rules Committee by Senator Perry Thurston, requesting an investigation and Artiles' expulsion.

 Campaign finance violations

-On April 20, 2017, Artiles's friends learned that The Miami Herald was looking into the expense records of Artiles's PAC, "Veterans for Conservative Principles", which had hired a former Hooters "calendar girl" for $2,000 and a Playboy model 'Miss Social', neither of whom had any political experience.
+On April 20, 2017, Artiles's friends learned that the Miami Herald was looking into the expense records of Artiles's PAC, "Veterans for Conservative Principles", which had hired a former Hooters "calendar girl" for $2,000 and a Playboy model 'Miss Social', neither of whom had any political experience.

 The investigation had requested the personnel files of the women who were listed by the PAC as consultants or who had been introduced by the senator as interns, and was questioning the women.
 The next morning, before the Senate investigation had begun, Artiles resigned, calling his continued presence in government a distraction and apologizing again.

 In a special election held in September 2017 to fill the vacant seat, Artiles was succeeded as Senator by Democrat Annette Taddeo.

 Election fraud

 In December 2020, Artiles took credit for the election of Republican Ileana Garcia to the Florida Senate, by recruiting Alex Rodríguez, an acquaintance of Artiles, to run.
-Alex Rodríguez, an auto parts salesman who did not declare a party affiliation, and did not campaign has the same last name as the Democratic incumbent José Javier Rodríguez.
+Alex Rodríguez, an auto parts salesman who did not declare a party affiliation and did not campaign, has the same last name as the Democratic incumbent José Javier Rodríguez.
 Alex Rodríguez obtained over 6,300 votes which could have gone to Democrat José Javier Rodríguez.
 Ileana Garcia won by only 32 votes.
+At an election night party, Artiles bragged about tipping the results of the election.

 In March 2021, Artiles was arrested in connection with the scheme, as it was alleged that he had bribed Alex Rodríguez to enter the race and siphon votes away from José Javier Rodríguez.
 In a sworn affidavit, three attendees of an election party where Artiles made the comments about recruiting Alex Rodriquez, later received threatening legal letters from Artiles.
+At an election night party, Artiles bragged about tipping the results of the election.

 Artiles was charged with making two or more excessive campaign contributions, conspiracy to make excessive campaign contributions, and false swearing regarding voting or elections.
 Prosecutors filed additional charges against both Artiles and Rodriguez on April 8, 2021.
-On August 24, 2021, Rodriguez pleaded guilty to accepting illegal campaign donations and lying on campaign documents, and agreed to testify against Artiles.
+On August 24, 2021, Rodriguez pleaded guilty to felony charges of accepting illegal campaign donations and lying on campaign documents, and agreed to testify against Artiles.

 Personal life

-Artiles is married to Aimee Artiles, with whom he has two daughters, Bella and Giavanna.
+Artiles is married to Aimee Artiles, with whom he has two daughters.
 Since 2008, Artiles and his wife have run a charity organization called Angel Share that raises money for needy families in the Miami area.